jonlong/resume-modern/src/entries/jobs/promptworks.md

 Used a **design systems** approach to sucessfully redesign an 8000+ page content site without a budget for dedicated design resources.

 Acted as **Tech Lead** on projects ranging from content sites to **A/B testing** a mobile delivery app with **millions of users**.
 Regularly led client meetings, presentations, and demos.
 Modeled a positive and inclusive approach to collaboration through working agreements, 1-on-1 retros with teammates, pairing with junior and senior colleagues, and delivering thoughtful feedback in code reviews.

-One of three employees offered an ownership position in the company.